mzpqnxow/generate-wireguard-allowed-qr/README.md

 ## Sad Things

- * If/when the a `Disallowed IPs` option is provided in the WireGuard client, to complement/provide and alternative to the `Allowed IPs` option, this script will become 100% worthless.
+ * If/when the a `Disallowed IPs` option is provided in the WireGuard® client, to complement/provide and alternative to the `Allowed IPs` option, this script will become 100% worthless.
 Hopefully this happens at some point because it's annoying to generate lists like this, even with the convenience of the QR code mechanism

 ## Caveat Emptor / NOTES